vegiops/devopsclass/README.md

 # devopsclass
-this is just testing git
+this is just testing gitt